nfdi4plants/ARC-specification/ARC specification.md

 ARCs are furthermore designed to enable straightforward conversion to other types of research data archives, such as e.g. [Research Object Crates](https://www.researchobject.org/ro-crate/), to facilitate straightforward operation with widely used archives (e.g. PRIDE, GEO, ENA etc.).
 Therefore, ARCs aggregate administrative, experimental, and workflow meta data within a common structure.

 This specification is intended as a practical guide for software authors to create tools for generating and consuming research data packages.
+Feedback and improvements to this specification are welcome, taking into account backwards compatibility according to [semantic versioning](https://semver.org/spec/v2.0.0.html).

 The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
 This specification is  based on the [ISA model](https://isa-specs.readthedocs.io/en/latest/isamodel.html) and the [Common Workflow Specification (v1.2)](https://www.commonwl.org/v1.2/).

-### Extensions

-The ARC specification can be extended in a backwards compatible way and will evolve over time.
-This is accomplished through community-driven ARC discussion forum and pull request mechanism.

-All changes that are not backwards compatible with the current ARC specification will be implemented in ARCs 2.0

 ## ARC Structure and Content